gdad-s-river/gdad-s-river.github.io/_posts/2016-19-12-offline-first-blog.md

 ### **TL;DR**

 - **Why offline first hype makes sense with other concepts like streams etc.**
-- **How I'm stuck in learning just frameworks and not the web platformk**
+- **How I'm stuck in learning just frameworks and not the web platform**
 - **How I'm baffled at my (and others') inability to get lost in web development and not explore more computer science ideas.**
 - **Some sneak peaks from during my campus training program**
 - **How I made my jekyll blog offline first (code snippets)**